 Be an individual, business*, nonprofit or government entity that is based in California or has a California-based affiliate at the time the rebated vehicle is purchased or leased

 Meet income eligibility requirements at the time application is received

-Submit a CVRP application prior to exhaustion of available rebate funds and within 18 months of the vehicle purchase or lease date
+Submit a CVRP application prior to exhaustion of available rebate funds and within three months of the vehicle purchase or lease date

 California Clean Vehicle Rebate Project (CVRP) - Increased Rebate

 In addition to the standard rebate amount provided through the Clean Vehicle Rebate Project (CVRP) of up to $4,500, qualifying low income households may receive an additional $2,500 CVRP rebate.
 This increased rebate amount is for consumers with household incomes less than or equal to 400 percent of the federal poverty level.
 Increased rebate amounts are available for fuel cell, battery-electric, and plug-in hybrid electric vehicles.
 For the purpose of CVRP, a household includes all family members or other unrelated persons, including the rebate applicant, who reside together and share common living expenses.

 Colton Electric Utility - Used Electric Vehicle Rebate